 Out of the pending cases overall, around 70-75% of them cover minor injuries such as fractures and bruises where claim amounts do not exceed INR 2.5 lakhs.
 Claims are settled in 7-8 years on an average on account of multiple delays.
 The Council has also issued its recommendation that the Government implemented the provisions under law which enable the police to submit a DAR (Detailed Accident Report) copy simultaneously to the court and insurance company.

-In the year 2009, Delhi High Court took note of the judgment which was passed by the Supreme Court and the police was directed to submit a DAR copy to the insurance company in question.
+In the year 2009, Delhi High Court took note of the judgment which was passed by the Supreme Court and the police were directed to submit a DAR copy to the insurance company in question.
 Chandrasekaran stated that most claims in Delhi are settled in a period of 1 year as compared to 7 years in many other Indian States.
 According to Chandrasekaran, the courts will not have to waste much time in case the DAR is given to the insurance company and any dispute arises between the company and insurer.
 The Bombay and Madras High Courts have also instructed the police to do the same after the action taken by the Delhi High Court.